 Engaging an Attorney – Process and Costs

-- Litigation of disputed issues, if necessary.
-Our fees for services are based on the time, labor and skill required to represent you properly and reflect our respective experience, reputation and ability.
+For both types of representation, our fees for services are based on the time, labor and skill required to represent you properly and reflect our respective experience, reputation, and ability.
 We will record our time spent on your behalf at our current hourly rates.
 We will staff your case as efficiently as possible, attempting to balance the skills and expertise required against the cost to you of providing such skills and expertise.
 There are several things you can do to keep fees as low as possible:

-Unfortunately, we cannot estimate the total attorney fees and disbursements that will be required in our representation of you.
-The primary reason for that is that we cannot predict how cooperative or reasonable your spouse or ex-spouse, or counsel for them, will be.
+Unfortunately, we cannot estimate the total attorney fees and disbursements that will be required to represent you.
+The primary reason for that is that we cannot predict how cooperative or reasonable your spouse or ex-spouse, or their counsel, will be.
 To the extent he or she is uncooperative, contentious and/or unreasonable, the time (and therefore the expense) required to work through the process will necessarily increase.
-All we can do is keep you advised, by monthly invoices, of the time, labor and costs required, and you must direct us as to how aggressively you wish to respond to the circumstances we are facing.
+All we can do is keep you advised, by monthly invoices, of the time, labor and costs required, and you must direct us as to how aggressively you wish to respond to the circumstances arising in your case.

 Settlements necessarily involve compromise, and contested hearings necessarily involve risks beyond our control.
 That said, the attorneys at Wells Family Law are committed to providing you with the best possible representation under all circumstances.